expandorg/expand-token/README.md

 ### Transactions

-Transactions log events to the console on success, and log errors on failure.
+Transactions return logged event on success, and throw errors on failure.

 ```
 transfer(to, value)